StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/concat.md

 # concat

-## description
+## Description

+This function combines multiple strings.
+If any of the parameter value is NULL, it will return NULL.

-### Syntax
+## Syntax

 ```Haskell
 VARCHAR concat(VARCHAR,...)
 ```

-This function combines multiple strings.
-If any of the parameter value is NULL, it will return NULL.

-## example
+## Examples

 ```Plain Text
 MySQL > select concat("a", "b");